DBlocks-by-DPlugins/dblocks-youtube-lazyload/readme.txt

 == Changelog ==

 = 1.1.1 =
 * Added option to use custom icon.
+SVG will be sanitized on upload.
 * Color, size, style, quality, icon type, svg content are now global settings.
 * Quality is now pre block settings.
 It will use heighers quality and you can lower it if some video does not support it.
 * Fixed issue with container id if block is duplicated.
 It was causing play video in first block.